pivotal-anz/concourse-intro/UsingConcourse.md

 ![Pipeline Page](https://github.com/pivotal-anz/concourse-intro/blob/master/screenshots/pipeline-page.png)

+Note the color-coding key on the bottom left (grey: pending, yellow: started and so on).
+You will see the flows change color according to this scheme.

-Click on the grey-box and you see this:
+Click on the grey-box (pending since we haven't run it yet) and you see this:

 ![Pipeline Jobs Page](https://github.com/pivotal-anz/concourse-intro/blob/master/screenshots/pipeline-jobs-page.png)